 Painting

 The interior side of the perimeter wall shall be painted white along with the warehouse side of the office demising walls.
-The exterior of the building will be painted with a field color, an accent color and additional accent stripes to provide a professional aesthetic.
+The exterior of the building will be painted with a professional aesthetic.
 All voids and seams shall be repaired for a smooth finish.
 Structural steel, joists, joist girders and miscellaneous exposed structural steel will not be painted.
 Misc. metals (ie. guardrails, bollards, dock pit angles, etc.) will be painted.

 Gypsum Board